ARTICLE

 The Bill's provisions

-1. Removal of the provisions which introduced strike ballot minimum turnout thresholds of 50% of those entitled to vote and for key public sectors, an additional threshold of 40% of the entire membership must vote in favour of strike action.
+1. Removal of the provisions which introduced strike ballot minimum turnout thresholds of 50% of those entitled to vote and for key public sectors, an additional support threshold of 40% of the entire membership must vote in favour of strike action.
+But note that following consultation the repeal of the 50% turnout threshold will not be enacted immediately but instead require separate implementing regulations (see below).

 2. Removal of the provisions which require certain information to be included on the ballot paper (summary of the trade dispute, specify the type of industrial action if other than a strike and the time period the industrial action is to take place).

-3. Removal of the requirement to provide information to the employer on how many members were entitled to vote and whether the minimum thresholds have been met.
+3. Removal of the requirement for unions to provide information to the employer on how many members were entitled to vote and whether the minimum thresholds have been met.

-4. Removal of the requirement that an independent review is commission before the Secretary of State can permit electronic balloting.
+5. Removal of the requirement that an independent review is commission before the Secretary of State can permit electronic balloting (consultation to take place before introducing electronic balloting).

-5. The notice period a trade union must give the employer of industrial action after securing a ballot mandate to be reduced from fourteen to seven days.
+6. The notice period a trade union must give the employer of industrial action after securing a ballot mandate to be reduced from 14 to 10 days (amended from the initial version of the ERB which had proposed reduction to seven days).

 Comment